 Why do we need backups?

-We usually need to use the archives of our data in the following cases.
+We usually need to use archives of our data in the following cases:

-- Data loss due to failed hard drives on the server
+- • Data loss due to failed hard drives

-If you want to have the backup automatically uploaded to a remote ftp server after it is generated choose the option Remote FTP server from the menu.
+If you want to have the backup automatically uploaded to a remote FTP server after generation, simply choose the Remote FTP Server option from the menu.
 The archive will still be saved in your account’s home directory ready for download.

 It’s a good practice to keep the old monthly backup until the new one is generated.
-Or if you have enough disk space on your computer it will not hurt to keep even 2 of the monthly backups.
-You never know when you would need an older copy.
+Alternatively, if you have enough disk space on your computer, it won’t hurt to keep even a couple of monthly backups.
+You know what they say — you can never be too careful!

 Using a WordPress backup plugin

-You can also use a plugin such as the BackUpWordPress one.
-It has many features you can use to backup your WordPress web site.
-Note that the plugin will save the data locally only.
-If you want it to upload the backups to a remote server you would need the BackUpWordPress Pro plugin.
-You can configure it to generate the backups automatically, send you notifications and many others.
+Plugins like UpDraftPlus and BackUpWordPress have many useful features in that aspect.
+Note that the plugins will save your WP data only locally.
+If you want it to upload the backups to a remote server, you would need something like the BackUpWordPress Pro plugin.
+You can configure it to generate archives automatically, send you notifications, and many other exciting functions.

 Final thoughts and recommendations

 Follow the backup steps below to ensure you have the proper procedures in place to guarantee your data safety.